renovatebot/renovate/website/docs/config-presets.md

 To host your preset config on GitHub:

 - Create a new repository.
 Normally you'd call it renovate-config but it can be named anything
-- Add a renovate.json to this new repo containing the preset config.
+- Add configuration files to this new repo for any presets you want to share.
+For the default preset, `default.json` will be checked first and then `renovate.json`.
+For named presets, `<preset-name>.json` will be loaded.
+For example, loading preset `library` would load `library.json`.
 No other files are necessary.
 - In other repos, reference it in an extends array like "github>owner/name", e.g. "github>rarkins/renovate-config"

 From then on Renovate will use the renovate config from the preset repo's default branch.
 You do not need to add it as a devDependency or add any other files to the preset repo.

-Note: Unlike npmjs-hosted presets, GitHub-hosted ones can contain only one config.

 ## GitLab-hosted Presets